 Dogs do a lot of crazy stuff.
 They spin around to catch their tails and love to dig around.
-Another thing that dogs love is that they love to eat almost anything, especially wood.
-Dogs love to gnaw on wood, all kinds of wood.
+Another thing that dogs love is to eat almost anything, especially wood.
+Dogs love to gnaw on wood, including all kinds of wood.

-A dog could even be worse than a rat when it comes to eating wood because they can do significant damage if the behavior is not corrected.
+A dog could even be worse than a rat when it comes to eating wood because it can do significant damage if its behavior is not corrected.
 If your dog is chewing on wood, it can be a problem because wood is not a safe chew toy for them.

 Dogs chew on wood because they like chewing on things.
-This is why you see dogs constantly playing with toys and also why to chew toys, bones, and treats, which is a very popular trait among dogs.
+This is why dogs constantly play with toys and chew toys, bones, and treats, which is a very popular trait among dogs.
 For dogs, the habit of chewing releases good hormones called endorphins that relieve stress and mentally stimulate them.

-Chewing is definitely natural for dogs even old dogs but the problem with wood is that it’s not good for your dog.
-While it is very common for dogs to chew sticks and wood as they play outdoors, you may want to ease up on wood because your dog may be at risk.
+Chewing is definitely natural for dogs, even old dogs.
+But the problem with wood is that it’s not good for your dog.
+While it is common for dogs to chew sticks and wood as they play outdoors, you may want to ease up on wood because your dog may be at risk.

 Is wood bad for my dog?

-If your dog just can’t leave wood alone then you may want to use a chemical on wood to deter dogs away.
-You can use sprays that keep away dogs or you may use a strong scent like shampoo, dish soap or lemon.
+If your dog can’t leave wood alone, you may want to use a chemical on wood to deter dogs.
+You can use sprays that keep away dogs, or you may use a strong scent like shampoo, dish soap, or lemon.
 Just spray these on the part that your dog usually chews on.